-For the purpose of specifying vaporizers, tropical climate zones include equatorial regions such as Malaysia, Thailand, Indonesia, Panama, Venezuela, and Brazil.
+For the purpose of specifying vaporizers, tropical climate zones include equatorial regions such as Malaysia, Thailand,

+Indonesia, Panama, Venezuela, and Brazil.
 Other regions such as Japan and the southern United States replicate this climate zone closely in their summer months or monsoon season, but are generally closer to the humid continental zone.
 Tropical climate zones are characterized by dew point temperatures greater than 70°F (21°C).
-Dry bulb temperatures generally range from $80^{\circ}F(27^{\circ}C)$ to $95^{\circ}F(35^{\circ}C)$ year round.
-There typically is not a wide variation in the temperature between night and day, since the high moisture content of the atmosphere tends to trap the infrared radiation emitted by objects at night, not allowing it to escape into outer space.
+Dry bulb temperatures generally range from 80°F (27°C) to 95°F (35°C) year round.
+The temperature between night and day typically doesn't vary widely here.
+This is because the high moisture content of the atmosphere tends to trap the infrared radiation emitted by objects at night, not allowing it to escape.

-Both natural and fan-assisted draft ambient air vaporizers should be considered in tropical climates due to the large ambient air temperature driving force available.
-Flow rates under 57,000 scfh (1500 Nm3/hr) are likely to perform more economically with natural convection units and flow rates over 152,000 scfh (4000 Nm3/hr) with forced convection units.
-The main advantage of these systems is maximum vaporization capacity at minimal or no operation cost coupled with maximum reliability.
+Both natural and fan-assisted draft ambient air vaporizers should be considered in tropical climates due to the available ambient air temperature driving force.
+Flow rates under 57,000 scfh (1500 Nm3/hr) are likely to perform more economically with natural convection units; flow rates over 152,000 scfh (4000 Nm3/ hr) with forced convection units.
+The main advantages of these systems is maximum vaporization capacity at minimal or no operation cost, coupled with maximum reliability.

-In order to maintain maximum vaporizer capacity from both types of vaporizers in this zone, the vaporizers should be switched quite often.
+In order to maintain maximum vaporizer capacity in this zone, both types of vaporizers should be switched quite often.
 Typical switching cycles would be about every four to eight hours.
-This is due to the high moisture content in the atmosphere and therefore rapid ice growth formation on the fins which rapidly reduces the overall heat transfer coefficient.
-Switching less than every two hours to obtain even more vaporization capacity is both unrealistic and dangerous.
-Both the natural and forced draft vaporizers will defrost adequately in this climate zone without any external energy source as long as the off cycles are at least half the duration of the on cycles.
+This is due to the high moisture content in the atmosphere and therefore rapid ice formation on the fins which rapidly reduces the overall heat transfer coefficient.
+Switching less than every two hours, to obtain even more vaporization capacity, is both unrealistic and dangerous.
+Both the natural and forced draft vaporizers will defrost adequately in this climate zone without any external energy source, as long as the off cycles are at least half the duration of the on cycles.
 The fan driven units will assist in this process.

-A system can be designed with a larger approach temperature (approach temperature is defined as the difference between ambient temperature and discharge gas temperature), because of the consistently warm temperature at night and during the day.
+A system can be designed with a larger approach temperature (approach temperature is defined as the difference between ambient temperature and discharge gas temperature), because of the consistently warm temperature both night and day.
 This results in greater capacity from a system rated for less in other climate zones.